Life cycle of a Butterfly

 Butterflies, renowned for their vivid colours and graceful flight, are truly remarkable insects.
 In this article, we will embark on a comprehensive exploration of the intricate stages in the life cycle of a butterfly, delving deep into each phase to gain a thorough understanding.

 The life cycle of a butterfly begins with the egg.
 Female butterflies, with a keen sense of selection, choose specific host plants where they deposit their eggs.
-This choice is critical as the chosen plant will serve as a primary food source for the future caterpillars.
+This choice is critical as the chosen plant will serve as a primary food source for future caterpillars.
 Butterfly eggs come in various shapes, sizes, and colours, often resembling exquisite pearls.
 They are strategically attached to the leaves, ensuring the caterpillars' survival.

 The emergence from the chrysalis is a moment of sheer wonder.
 The once earthbound caterpillar undergoes a breathtaking transformation, emerging as a delicate butterfly with wings adorned in vibrant colours.
 Initially, these wings are soft and crumpled, but as time passes, they gradually expand and harden, allowing the butterfly to embark on its maiden flight.